 Installation Site Requirements

-Can't you really get other clean drinking water such as a well or a water supply?
+Can't you really get other clean drinking water such as a borehole or a water supply?

 Is the beneficial population of the equipment necessary and sufficient?